Highams Park

 Highams Park is a district in the London Borough of Waltham Forest, England, near Epping Forest and 8.1 miles (13 km) northeast of Charing Cross.

-Historically, in the county of Essex, it was traditionally part of Walthamstow parish and municipal borough.
+The earliest recorded settlement was a small Saxon one near this location in the Great Forest of Waltham.
+Vikings are thought to have arrived here after sailing up the River Lea.
+The Saxon lord, Haldane, is noted as possessing lands stretching from the Lea marshes to the highest point in the forest.
+He relinquished these lands after the Norman Invasion of 1066.
+By the beginning of the 14th century, the renamed Manor of Higham Bensted(e) was divided into two, with the smaller manor of Salisbury Hall including Chapel End and Hale End..
+Historically, it has been in the county of Essex, and part of Walthamstow parish and municipal borough.
 It is primarily a residential area, with mainly Victorian and 1930s terraced houses.

+Governance

+Highams Park is part of the Chingford and Woodford Green constituency for elections to the House of Commons of the United Kingdom.

+Highams Park is covered by the Hale End and Highams Park South and Hatch Lane and Highams Park North wards for elections to Waltham Forest London Borough Council.

 Hale End

 The entire Highams Park area was once known as Hale End, as evidenced by the names of Hale End Library and the Halex factory.

 Although postcode areas are not intended to define districts, it can be said that Hale End approximates to the part of Highams Park which shares the postal district of IG8 with Woodford Green.
 The rest of Highams Park falls within the Chingford postal district, E4.
 The park from which the area is named is partially located within the IG8 postcode area.